By: Lesley Brown

 Sustainable maritime transport – light on the horizon?

-Paris, 30 January: During the first edition of ChangeNOW, a three-day exhibition showcasing ‘solutions for the planet’, one of the conferences explored if and how the maritime industry is cleaning up its act.
+Paris, 30 January: During ChangeNOW, the three-day exhibition showcasing ‘solutions for the planet’, one of the conferences explored if and how the maritime industry is cleaning up its act.
 Uncertainty over what the future holds, investment costs, and the long service life of vessels, it seems, represent the biggest barriers to adopting more environmentally friendly and sustainable practices.

 “The industry is lagging a decade behind land-based transport,” says Georgios Bourtzos, CEO & co-founder of the software firm Ship Reality.
 “Today, shipbuilders aren’t building new vessels not only because the global fleet on the market is already huge, but also because they don’t know which technologies they will be using over the next 30 years,” he explains.
 “Shippers are aware that decisions they take today might not be the right ones 5 to 10 years down the line.”